Social justice feminism

 Social justice feminism is the practice of recognizing issues of oppression dealing with race, class, sexuality, and citizenship and challenging them through practice rather than theory.
 This form of feminism allows for a broader audience beyond the white middle aged women who began the movement.
-It actively fights racism and class privilege by “ensuring that those most affected by policies and practices are at the decision making table.”
+It actively fights racism and class privilege by "ensuring that those most affected by policies and practices are at the decision making table."
 It advocates for more women of color in leadership roles and allows recognition for global gender justice and women's rights.

 Florence Kelley

 In response to the obstacles women faced in the workplace involving wages, hours, and conditions, Florence Kelley from Philadelphia initiated and coined the term social justice feminism in the early 1900s.
 Kelley envisioned the passage and implementation of labor legislation for working women.
-When Kelley died in 1932, Melly Dewson, her protege, takes over the movement.
+When Kelley died in 1932, Melly Dewson, her protege, took over the movement.

 History

-During the 1899 New Women's Movement Initiative (NWMI), Social Justice Feminism was made the emphasis of the women's movement.
-The NWMI was a series of meetings meant to “build relationships, trust, and analysis necessary to revitalize US feminism” During these meetings, there was a struggle to agree on, “whether the women’s movement should aspire to be about [women’s] rights or social justice”.
+During the 1899 New Women's Movement Initiative (NWMI), social justice feminism became the emphasis of the women's movement.
+The NWMI was a series of meetings meant to build relationships, trust, and analysis necessary to revitalize US feminism.
+During these meetings, there was a struggle to agree on whether the women's movement should aspire to be about [women's] rights or social justice.
 Those who wanted it to be about women's rights feared that a social justice title would ignore the discrimination that women face.
-This is due to the fact feminism and the beginnings of the woman's movement was portrayed as for white middle aged women.
+This is due to the fact feminism and the beginnings of the women's movement was portrayed as for white middle aged women.
 Therefore, these white women did not want the movement to be seen as social justice.
-They did not understand that by viewing it as social justice feminism, it includes more people's right than just theirs; it includes minorities just as much.
-Ultimately, the NWMI wanted to “regain momentum in the political arena” so the women agreed to base the movement on promoting principles of social justice feminism.
+They did not understand that by viewing it as social justice feminism, it included minorities.
+Ultimately, the NWMI wanted to regain momentum in the political arena so the women agreed to base the movement on promoting principles of social justice feminism.

-Social Justice Feminism first focused on labor reforms.
+Social justice feminism first focused on labor reforms.
 This included advocating for reduced working hours and better working conditions for women.
 This turns from protecting women workers to expanding workplace protections for all employees after some time.
-In the Muller V Oregon Supreme Court Case, the issue of a minimum work was addressed.
-Muller had required one of his employees at his factory to work beyond the minimum hour work day and was taken to court due to this.
+In the Supreme Court case Muller V. Oregon, the issue of a minimum work was addressed.
+Muller had required one of his employees at his factory to work beyond the minimum hour work day and as a result was taken to court.
 Florence Kelly assisted Oregon's attorney, Louis D. Brandeis, in the case and luckily the outcome was in their favor.
-“By a 9-0 vote, the justices upheld the Oregon law,” As a response to this case, Kelly and other social justice feminists lobbied for minimum wage laws.
+By a 9-0 vote, the justices upheld the Oregon law.
+As a response to this case, Kelly and other social justice feminists lobbied for minimum wage laws.
 Their success consisted of twelve states obtaining such legislation by 1917.

 An area of gender inequality regarding female labour lies within wages, with women earning 60-75% of mens wages, likely due to breaks (maternity leave) and part time work.